 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The Takedown XX-800 is an exciting shotgun-style blaster with a simple pump-action firing mechanism and a modest internal magazine.
-It might be a rather simple pump-action single-fire blaster, but it’s powerful enough to deserve your attention.
+The Nerf Rival Takedown XX-800 is an exciting shotgun-style blaster with a simple pump-action firing mechanism and a modest internal magazine.
+It might be a basic Nerf gun, but it’s powerful enough to deserve your attention.

 In this review of the Nerf Rival Takedown, I am going through some of the top features of this model, and I will share my honest opinion with you.

 I do need to point out that the Takedown is not a real Nerf shotgun.
 Why?
 Check out my article about Nerf shotguns to read all about it.